Sgydoo/puppet-lunch/_posts/2013-12-27-autoprovisioning.md

 Before creating a new VM, we'll need a corresponding Address record added to DNS.
 Once that's done, we can run the shell script which will be responsible for provisioning a new host.
-This complete method for provisioning a new machine looks like this:
+This complete method for provisioning a new machine will only require two simple steps:

-* Create new DNS entries for the hosts to be provisioned.
+1. Create new DNS entries for the hosts to be provisioned.
-* Run the provisioning script once per node.
+2. Run the provisioning script once per node.

-The script will perform the following actions:
+The script we're going to write will do a lot of things for us.
+Here's what it has to do...

 1. Startup checks:

-    * Check the script is running as the correct user.
+    * Check we're running as the correct user.
     * Validate command line parameters.
     * Check the new host's DNS entry is in place (not strictly necessary, but it ensures this step is completed).